Jwhiteh28/Network-file-shares-and-permissions/README.md

 <h2>Step 8: Return to our DC-1 vm to create a Security Group</h2>
-<b>We are going to assign our Accounts folder to a Security Group</b>
+<b>We are going to assign our accounting folder to a Security Group</b>
 <ul>
   <li>Open up Active Directory Users and Computers</li>
   <li>Right click on mydomain.com > New > Organizational Unit</li>